csdms/bmi-example-fortran/README.md

         `-- heatf.pc
 ```

-From the build directory,
-run unit tests and examples of using the sample implementation with
+Run unit tests and examples of using the sample implementation with

-    ctest
+    ctest --test-dir _build

 ### CMake - Windows